 SALARY AND BEGINNING DATE: The salary will be commensurate with qualifications and professional experience.
 A start-up package is available to support research needs.
 The anticipated date of appointment is August of 2022.

 SUBMISSION DEADLINE: Review of applications will begin immediately and will be accepted until the position is filled.

-Materials should be submitted electronically to: https://apply.interfolio.com/44401
+Materials must be submitted electronically to: http://apply.interfolio.com/94180

 Baylor University is a private not-for-profit university affiliated with the Baptist General Convention of Texas.
 As an Affirmative Action/Equal Opportunity employer, Baylor is committed to compliance with all applicable anti-discrimination laws, including those regarding age, race, color, sex, national origin, marital status, pregnancy status, military service, genetic information, and disability.
 As a religious educational institution, Baylor is lawfully permitted to consider an applicant’s religion as a selection criterion.
 Baylor encourages women, minorities, veterans and individuals with disabilities to apply.